 for some choice of $n$ Virasoro \VOAs.
 Let

 Let

 and $N$ an even sublattice.
 Let $Q^{(i)}=Q^{(i)}_{[1]}$.
 The cohomology $H^Q(V_N)$ of

 associated to the $n$ screening charges $Q^{(1)}, \dots, Q^{(n)}$ corresponding to the choice of $n$ Virasoro \VOAs{} is then a module for $V$.
-Since $V_N$ is even a \VOA, the same must be true for $H^Q(V_N)$ provided the latter is $\ZZ$-graded by $L(0)$.
+Since $V_N$ a \VOA, the same is true for $H^Q(V_N)$ provided the latter is $\ZZ$-graded by $L(0)$.
 If we replace $N$ by an integral lattice we might end up with a \VOSA{}.
 This grading question is described by the inner product with a vector

 namely: \begin{theo} If $N$ is an even lattice extending the rank $n$ Heisenberg \VOA, then $H^Q(V_N)$ is a \VOA{} if and only if $(\rho, \lambda) \in 2\mathbb Z$ for all $\lambda$ in $N$.
 Let $L\supseteq N$ be another lattice such that $L/N=\mathbb Z/2\mathbb Z$ and with glue vector $\gamma$, that is $L=N\cup (N+\gamma)$.
 Then we have the following cases: \begin{enumerate} \item $H^Q(V_L)$ is a $\ZZ$-graded \VOA{} if $\gamma^2$ and $(\rho, \gamma)$ are even. \item $H^Q(V_L)$ is a $\frac{1}{2}\ZZ$-graded \VOA{} if $\gamma^2$ is even and $(\rho, \gamma)$ is odd. \item $H^Q(V_L)$ is a $\frac{1}{2}\ZZ$-graded \VOSA{} if $\gamma^2$ is odd and $(\rho, \gamma)$ is even. \item $H^Q(V_L)$ is a $\ZZ$-graded \VOSA{} if $\gamma^2$ and $(\rho, \gamma)$ are odd. \end{enumerate} \end{theo} The following illustrates the theorem: \begin{corol} Let $u, v, w$ be positive integers such that both $v$ and $w$ are coprime to $u$.
 Then